-Nearly all (98%) gasoline sold in the United States contains ethanol, and nearly all ethanol is sold as E10 (10% ethanol, 90% gasoline) (RFA 2017a).
-Another long-available blend is E85-containing 51% to 83% ethanol, depending on geography and season-and can be used in FFVs.
-At the end of 2016, E85 was available at more than 3,090 fueling stations, and more than 20 million FFVs were registered nationwide.
-In 2011, EPA approved E15 (10.5%-15% ethanol blended with gasoline) for use in MY 2001 and newer vehicles.
-The number of stations offering E15 grew from 180 in 20 states at the beginning of 2016 to more than 400 in 28 states at the end of 2016 (RFA 2017b).
-The U.S. Department of Agriculture's (USDA's) Biofuels Infrastructure Partnership funded ethanol infrastructure for E15 and E85 at nearly 1,500 retail fuel stations in 20 states through a cost-share program led by state coalitions that matched USDA funds (USDA 2015).
+Nearly all (98%) gasoline sold in the United States contains ethanol, and nearly all ethanol is sold as E10 (RFA 2018b).
+Another long-available blend is E85, which can be used in FFVs.
+At the end of 2017, E85 was available at more than 3,379 fueling stations, and more than 21 million FFVs were registered nationwide.
+In 2011, EPA approved E15 for use in MY 2001 and newer vehicles.
+The number of stations offering E15 grew from 180 in 20 states at the beginning of 2016 to more than 1,200 in 30 states at the end of 2017 (Growth Energy 2018).
+The U.S. Department of Agriculture's (USDA's) Biofuels Infrastructure Partnership funded ethanol infrastructure for E15 and E85 at approximately 880 retail fuel stations in 20 states through a cost-share program led by state coalitions that matched USDA funds (USDA 2015).
 In addition, industry is also helping fund stations for equipment upgrades to offer E15 and/or E85.

 The primary drivers of ethanol prices are the cost of corn grain and the gasoline prices for which ethanol serves as a substitute product.
 In the past 10 years, ethanol prices have fluctuated in correlation with gasoline or corn grain prices.
 When corn grain was relatively inexpensive and petroleum prices were increasing (from 2004 through 2010), ethanol futures traded based on gasoline prices.
 As ethanol began to consume a larger percentage of corn grain production, its price increasingly moved in sync with corn grain prices when domestic supply of corn was tight.
 More recently, as corn grain prices have dropped lower, ethanol prices have been based at a discount to gasoline prices.
 Figure 6 compares ethanol and gasoline futures prices with corn grain prices.
-The correlation between corn grain and ethanol prices is expected to decline once substantial volumes are produced from cellulosic feedstock.